jbms/sphinx-immaterial/docs/customization.rst

 .. confval:: hero

-    To set the hero's text for an individual page, use the ``:hero:`` directive for the desired page.
+    To set the hero's text for an individual page, use the ``:hero:`` metadata field for the desired page.
     If not specified, then the page will not have a hero section.

 Configuration Options